The Far Pavilions: Plot summary

-After going AWOL in Afghanistan (to restore the honour of his soldiers, penalized for losing weapons to border raiders) Ash is suspended from The Guides and sent to escort a royal wedding party across India.
-The party is in fact from the former kingdom of Gulkote, now known as Karidkote after merging with a neighbouring princedom, and Anjuli and her sister Shushila are the princesses to be married.
-Also in the wedding party is Anjuli's younger brother, the prince Jhoti.
-After revealing himself as Ashok to Anjuli, Ash falls in love with her, but is unable to act on his feelings as she is not only betrothed to another but belongs to what is now an alien culture, across a divide which they can no longer bridge.
-Over the months that follow, Ash thwarts a plot to murder Jhoti, and falls into increasing despair over his unrequited love for Anjuli.
-While caught in a dust storm together, Anjuli reveals her love for Ash, but rebuffs his pleas to run away with him out of duty to her sister as a co-bride in an arranged marriage.
-Ash is forced to watch Anjuli be married off to the lecherous rana of Bhithor and return to his duties in the military.
+After being absent without leave in Afghanistan (in an effort to restore the honour of his soldiers, penalized for losing weapons to border raiders), Ash is suspended from the Guides and sent to escort a royal wedding party across India.
+The party is in fact from the former kingdom of Gulkote, now known as Karidkote after merging with a neighbouring principality, and Anjuli and her sister Shushila are the princesses to be married.
+Also in the wedding party is Anjuli's younger brother, Prince Jhoti.
+After revealing himself as Ashok to Anjuli, Ash falls in love with her but is unable to act on his feelings as she is not only betrothed to another but belongs to what is now an alien culture, across a divide which they can no longer bridge.
+Over the months that follow, Ash thwarts a plot to murder Jhoti and falls into increasing despair over his unrequited love for Anjuli.
+While caught in a dust storm together, Anjuli reveals her love for Ash but rebuffs his pleas to run away with him out of duty to her sister as a co-bride in an arranged marriage.
+Ash is forced to watch Anjuli be married off to the lecherous Rana of Bhithor and return to his duties in the military.

-Two years later, Ash receives distressing news that the rana of Bhithor is dying, and that his wives are to be burned alive in the Hindu ritual of suttee.
+Two years later, Ash receives distressing news that the rana is dying and that his wives are to be burned alive in the Hindu ritual of suttee.
 Racing to Bhithor, Ash and his friends manage to rescue Anjuli and take her to safety; this rescue results in the death of not only Ash's beloved horse but also most of the human members of the party.
-He insists upon marrying Anjuli, despite the insistence of all other members of his group of acquaintances, including Anjuli, that this is not only unnecessary but against God's Law.
+He insists upon marrying Anjuli, despite the insistence of all other members of his group of acquaintances, including Anjuli, that this is not only unnecessary but against divine law.

-Here the book's focus shifts from the relationship between Ash and Anjuli to England's and Russia's political wrangling in the regions north of what were the Indian borders at the time.
-In England's desire to expand its territory into Afghanistan, Ash is sent into the country as a spy to relay information that will help England establish a permanent foothold in the area.
-What follows is an account of the first phase of the Second Afghan War, culminating in the September 1879 uprising that killed the entire English mission in Kabul.
-This part of the story is told mostly from the perspective of Ash's best friend Walter "Wally" Hamilton.
+Here the book's focus shifts from the relationship between Ash and Anjuli to Britain's and Russia's political wrangling in the regions north of what were the Indian borders at the time.
+In Britain's desire to expand its territory into Afghanistan, Ash is sent into the country as a spy to relay information that will help Britain establish a permanent foothold in the area.
+What follows is an account of the first phase of the Second Afghan War, culminating in the September 1879 Siege of the British Residency in Kabul.
+This part of the story is told mostly from the perspective of Ash's best friend, Walter "Wally" Hamilton.

-After the uprising in Kabul, Ash and Anjuli set out in search of a paradise in the Himalayas – "the far pavilions" – free of prejudice where they can live out their lives in peace.
+After the uprising in Kabul, Ash and Anjuli set out in search of a paradise in the Himalayas – "the far pavilions" – free of prejudice, where they can live out their lives in peace.